+AMPLIFY

+When venetoclax is administered in combination with acalabrutinib with or without obinutuzumab, refer to the acalabrutinib SmPC for a description of adverse reactions prior to initiation of treatment.

 Acute myeloid leukaemia

 The frequencies of adverse reactions reported with Venclyxto in combination with a hypomethylating agent in patients with AML are summarised in Table 9.